Kansas City Catastrophic Injury Attorney

 Like the name implies, catastrophic injuries can be seriously devastating.
 Whatever the reason for your injuries, you do not have to go through this time alone.
 Our firm can take care of the heavy lifting while you concentrate on recovering.
 At DiPasquale Moore, we take the time to meet your needs in the best way that we know how.

 Our team is comprised of some of the most qualified and capable Kansas City personal injury attorneys.
-With over a decade of experience under our belts, we've inspired confidence in hundreds of clients and continue to do so every day that we provide counsel.
+With over five decades of combined experience under our belts, we've inspired confidence in hundreds of clients and continue to do so every day that we provide counsel.
 Your case deserves a deeply devoted firm – we can be that firm for you.

 What Is a Catastrophic Injury?

-While all personal injuries that you suffer are traumatic and life-changing, some injuries can have a permanent outcome on your quality of life, with even the most basic of injuries.
-A personal injury prevents you from working or earning a livelihood for the remainder of your life, it is considered a catastrophic injury and victims deserve significant compensation for their damages.
+While all injuries that you suffer are traumatic and life-changing, some injuries can have a permanent outcome on your quality of life.
+An injury that prevents you from working or earning a livelihood for the remainder of your life, it is considered a catastrophic injury and victims deserve significant compensation for their damages.

 Some kinds of injury that can be considered catastrophic:

 Oftentimes, catastrophic injuries are the result of serious car accidents, but there are numerous ways you can find yourself seriously harmed.
-When you have suffered a catastrophic injury, your first step is to be sure that you are receiving the medical care and attention you need.
+When you have suffered an injury such as this, your first step is to be sure that you are receiving the medical care and attention you need.
 As a resource for you and your family, DiPasquale Moore can fight to get you the monetary damages you are entitled to.

 How Much Compensation Can I Receive for My Injuries?